intel/iodlr/large_data/README.md

 Set the number of pages to be used.
 Each page is 1GB, so a value of 8 = 8GB.
-This command actually allocates memory, so this much amount of memory must be available.
+This command actually allocates memory, so the requested amount of memory must be available.
 ```
 echo 8 > /proc/sys/vm/nr_hugepages
 ```